 - Use timely content: news, trendy topics, and so on.
-For example, Bitcoin, COVID-19, and remote work are all hot topics at the moment.
+For example, Bitcoin, android mobile app development services, COVID-19, and remote work are all hot topics at the moment.
 Think “What’s on the radar right now?”

 - Establish the content as the go-to resource: this one is a bit bold, but it works if used correctly.

 - Use giveaways: audience love free stuff – and really, who doesn’t?
 Be creative and include some sort of giveaway in the link bait content.
 Be sure to integrate this part properly.

 - Make sure to have social share buttons: this one is self-explanatory.
 Have a share button ready for all the social media platforms you can think of.

 Backlink Checker by Ahrefs

 This free-to-use tool is designed to check the number of backlinks on any site’s content piece.
 It also displays the URL rating, domain rating, and referring domains.
 We recommend using it to your advantage, as it really is practical.
 Marketers and everyone else can check the performance of their linkbait content in intervals to see how it’s doing.
 What’s not to like?